raghuveer57/CricketDemo/README.md

 |4| 12 perecent|
 |5| 15 precent|

+After several roungs of testing, I have changed the target score to 30 where we get different outcomes frequently.

 ## Level 3: Score tracking

 Implemented the UI for tracking the scores and overs.